seifane/aur-build-server/README.md

 ### Server

 - `repo_name` (required) : The name of the repo that will be used for repo-add.
-- `sign` (optional) : ID of the GPG key that the server should use when trying to sign the packages and the repo.
+- `sign_key` (optional) : ID of the GPG key that the server should use when trying to sign the packages and the repo.
 - `api_key` (required) : The api key that will be used to authenticate workers and api consumers.
 - `rebuild_time` (optional) : The amount of seconds to wait before trying to rebuild a package.
 If none is given packages will not be automatically rebuilt.
 - `packages` (required) : The packages that should be built.